Thursday, April 10, 2008

 At the foot of the stairs I could hear the gentle, crackling-leaf voices of the old people in the dining room, playing their canasta or shooting craps or whatever it was they were doing.
 I turned right, down the hall and into the kitchen.
 I found a glass on a drainboard and at long last I filled it with cold water from the tap, and I drank, in great continuous gulps.
 This felt so good I repeated the operation, drinking another full glassful.
 I sighed, and stood there, staring at the steel sink.
 Putting my cigarette between my lips I rinsed out the glass and put it back in the dish rack.

-I was ready now, ready as I would ever be.
+I was ready now, or as ready as I could expect to be.

 The kitchen was empty of other human beings, but I felt life all around me, as if even the walls of this house were alive.